 Starting with the 2020 tax year, certain payments previously reported on Form 1099-MISC will now be reported on Form 1099-NEC if you are self-employed, a freelancer, contractor, or work a side gig and made $600 or more.

 For information on the third coronavirus relief package, please visit our “American Rescue Plan: What Does it Mean for You and a Third Stimulus Check” blog post.

 Starting with the 2020 tax year certain payments previously reported on Form 1099-MISC will now be reported on Form 1099-NEC.
-Businesses will use this form to make payments to nonemployees for work they have done and self-employed individuals should receive this form as a record for how much that business paid them for the year.
+Businesses will use this form to report payments to nonemployees for work they have done and self-employed individuals should receive this form as a record for how much that business paid them for the year.
 This enables the IRS to ensure people are properly reporting their income.
 Form 1099-MISC is still around, but this should be used for reporting miscellaneous payments, like rent, prizes, and awards.
-For more tax tips and support, visit TurboTax.com.

 Don’t worry about knowing which tax forms to fill out when you are self-employed, TurboTax Self-Employed will ask you simple questions about you and your business and give you the business deductions you deserve based on your answers.
 TurboTax Self-Employed uncovers industry-specific deductions.
 Some you may not even be aware of.